-Bailey still holds consents 4999-3, to discharge up to 130 m3/day (1.5 L/s) of leachate from a former cleanfill into an unnamed tributary of the Te Henui Stream, and 5824-2, to culvert an unnamed tributary of the Te Henui Stream for land improvement purposes associated with cleanfill activity.
+Bailey still holds consents 4999-3, to discharge up to 130 m/day (1.5 L/s) of leachate from a former cleanfill into an unnamed tributary of the Te Henui Stream, and 5824-2, to culvert an unnamed tributary of the Te Henui Stream for land improvement purposes associated with cleanfill activity.
+Both consents are due to expire on 1 June 2020.

-Figure 12 JW & TC Bailey Ltd's cleanfill, Saxton Road, New Plymouth
+Figure 13 JW & TC Bailey Ltd's cleanfill, Saxton Road, New Plymouth